Menu

 How you can help....

-Ask your child to tell you the time
+Ask your child to tell you the time and discuss the difference between clockwise and anticlockwise.

 Ask them to time an activity or tell you how long an activity takes.

-Encouraging daily times table practice
+Encourage daily times table practice.

 Fun online games to support your child's learning